mattheww/gomill/gomill_docs/tournament_results.rst

    how CPU times are obtained.

-   .. attribute:: xb_played
+   .. attribute:: played_1b

       Integer.
 The number of games in which the first player took Black.

-   .. attribute:: xw_played
+   .. attribute:: played_1w

       Integer.
 The number of games in which the first player took White.

-   .. attribute:: yb_played
+   .. attribute:: played_2b

       Integer.
 The number of games in which the second player took Black.

-   .. attribute:: yw_played
+   .. attribute:: played_2w

       Integer.
 The number of games in which the second player took White.